lejeunen/containers-infrastructure-charts/README.md

 helm dependency update
 ```

 ### Things to improve

 - Handling change in common is annoying and should be improved somehow
+- Manually updating version can be tiresome as well